Teens Ask: What Is a Co-Occurring Disorder?

 - Depression.
 Studies have shown bidirectional comorbidity with substance abuse.
 In other words, depressed people are at higher risk to abuse drugs and alcohol, and substance abusers are more likely to develop major depression.

 - Anxiety.
-This can be both a symptom of drug or alcohol withdrawal and a reason to self-medicate using drugs or alcohol.
+Anxiety can be both a symptom of drug or alcohol withdrawal and a reason to self-medicate using drugs or alcohol.

 - Post-traumatic stress disorder (PTSD).
 People who have experienced some type of severe trauma in their past are anywhere between 2 and 4.5 times more likely to have a substance abuse disorder.